Chanaka1215/IncubateLabs_Programming_Challenge/README.md

 This contain 3 folders controller, Models and Views
 >>Inside the controller folder i have created

-        1.cityController.js    As the controller for the 'city' model. it contain basic DB related functions and end points that is needed for get and send data.
+        1.cityController.js    As the controller for the 'city' model. it contain basic city model related functions and end points that is needed for get and send data via http.

         2.hotelController.js   as the controller for the 'hotel' model, and contain basic functions and end-points